-Try this discipline for Lent, or even just for today, one day at a time: Cut your trash in half.
+Try following the Church of England's lead, with their Lent Plastic Challenge calendar.
+Or try this discipline for Lent, or even just for today, one day at a time: Cut your trash in half.
 Give up plastic for Lent.
 Start composting.
 Think about the folks who have to pick it up and say a prayer for them, too.

 God who sees our trash and loves us still, help us to be sensitive, kind, thoughtful stewards of the good earth you have given to us to till and to keep.
 Amen.